swanson/no-extra-points/_posts/2019-03-25-fanball-week-7-lineup-review.md

 I wrote in my notes "Game stack ARI-SD" but I ended up playing a bunch of ORL players instead.
 It's hard to deal with the Apollos -- they are clearly the best team, but the fantasy production is often spread out and they can take their feet of the gas since they rarely are playing from behind.

 Being overweight on Wolford (QB1 on the week) was not enough to eek out a small profit.
 I had no shares of De'Veon Smith or Nelson Spruce so a win was basically out of the question.
-Reece Horn coming up with a huge TD late bumped me off the bubble.
+Reece Horn coming up with a huge TD late bumped me off the bubble in the $20 tournament.

 Overall, I wish I would have game-stacked a bit more and been more bold on some of my lower-owned calls (Watson, Truesdell).